3.Human Physiology

 An effector receives electrical signals from a motor neuron.

-Test your Undrstanding
+Test your Understanding

 For further reading visit the chapter on Nervous system from Anatomy and Physiology